phoenixframework/phoenix/guides/authentication/mix_phx_gen_auth.md

 The generated code is not integrated with any system to send SMSes or emails for confirming accounts, resetting passwords, etc. Instead, it simply logs a message to the terminal.
 It is your responsibility to integrate with the proper system after generation.

+Note that if you generated your Phoenix project with `mix phx.new`, your project is configured to use [Swoosh](https://hexdocs.pm/swoosh/Swoosh.html) mailer by default.
+To view notifier emails during development with Swoosh, navigate to `/dev/mailbox`.

 ### Tracking sessions

 All sessions and tokens are tracked in a separate table.
 This allows you to track how many sessions are active for each account.
 You could even expose this information to users if desired.